sklintyg/minaintyg/devops/openshift/INSTALL.md

 ### 1.2 Configuration of reference data

 The main update is activation of the new reference data concept (master data for shared configurations).
-Refdata is provided as a JAR file and configured with the `REFDATA_URL` and `RESOURCES_FOLDER` parameters.
-Normally the default value of `RESOURCES_FOLDER` should be set to  `classpath:`.
-Three configuration updates is required in order to activate the new refdata:
+Refdata is provided as a JAR file and configured with the `REFDATA_URL` parameter.
+Two configuration updates is required in order to activate the new refdata:

 1. Parameter `REFDATA_URL` shall be set to the actual location of the refdata JAR artefact.
-2. Parameter `RESOURCES_FOLDER` or `-Dresources.folder=...` in `secret-env.sh` shall be set to `classpath:`.
-Though, it's recommended to remove this parameter from `secret-env.sh`.
-3. The old `resources.zip` must be removed in order to enable the `REFDATA_URL` setting.
+2. The old `resources.zip` must be removed in order to enable the `REFDATA_URL` setting.

 Latest builds of refdata can be downloaded from the Inera Nexus server.